mluerig/RR/README.md

 spyder
 ```

 ### 1) Overview

 **What are interactive plots and how do I make them?**

-There is an increasing amount of out-of-the-box (ootb) solutions that require only very little prior knowledge to programming:
+There is an increasing amount of out-of-the-box (ootb) solutions that require only very little prior knowledge to programming.
+In this section we quickly skim through the mechanics behind them and look at a bunch of different ootb tools - **all** are opensource!

 https://plot.ly/create/?fid=rasbt:321